briantwalter/rpi-toolbox/README.md

 `kiosk.apt` bash script to install needed packages for kiosk.

-`photomon.py` python code to turn HDMI on and off based on photocell
+`photomon.py` python code to turn HDMI on and off based on photocell.

 `RCtime.py` python code from Adafruit to test photocells.